jshorns/edtech-prototype/README.md

 Designed in Ruby with a view to ultimately turning this into an app with Rails or Sinatra.

+to do - add complexity to algorithm based on entire lesson performance. students still see prev questions. two version of algorithm - entire lesson and last 3 questions.

 ## MVP

 a program that gives students a follow-up question from an appropriate category of difficulty, based on their previous performance.